ehamberg/gtdguide/src/lyagtd.markdown

-The guide is written in [Markdown](http://daringfireball.net/projects/markdown/) and I use the excellent [pandoc](http://johnmacfarlane.net/pandoc/) to generate XHTML.
+The guide is written in [Markdown](http://daringfireball.net/projects/markdown/) and I use the excellent [pandoc](http://johnmacfarlane.net/pandoc/) to generate HTML.
 To get in touch with me, send me an email to ehambergαgmail.com.